Activities at Southern Lion Sdn. Bhd.

 In addition to the programs, employees from SL celebrated children’s birthdays with them and shared happy moments.
 All the children were given goody bags with SL products for general personal hygiene.
 90 students aged 7 to 16 were taught basic hygiene and personal care, including good oral health habits and proper handwashing.
 About 660 children have participated since the program began.

 2 Promoting Hygienic Habits at Kindergartens in Johor Bahru

-With the aim of increasing awareness of the importance of hand washing among young children, Southern Lion has been visiting kindergartens in Johor Bahru and conducting hand washing programs since 2014.
+With the aim of increasing awareness of the importance of hand washing among young children, SL has been visiting kindergartens in Johor Bahru and conducting hand washing programs since 2014.
 The programs include story-telling sessions and, education on the steps of hand washing and the importance of using hand soap.